-Few people actually seem to keep their car in the garage, so planning a garage conversion and creating another habitable room can be a good way of gaining extra living space and enhancing the value of your home.
+Few people actually seem to keep their car in the garage, so planning a garage conversion to create another habitable room can be a good way of enhancing the value of your home.
 It is also far more cost effective than building a new extension and less prone to planning complications.

 Before you start, consider what you’ll do with everything currently kept in the garage.
-If it is full of garden tools and your lawnmower, you’ll need to factor a new garden building or shed into your plans; if it’s where you keep your chest freezer, you’ll need to work out where it can be moved to — or whether you can live without it.
+If you store a lot of garden gear in it, you may need to factor a shed into your plans; if it’s where you keep your chest freezer, you’ll need to work out where it can be moved to — or whether you can live without it.
 If you really have no room anywhere else for these things, perhaps a partial garage conversion (or a conversion that has lots of storage space set aside within it) will work better for you.

-A basic garage conversion will cost around £1,000 to £1,250 per square metre – if the walls and floor are stable, there is a watertight roof, and the ceiling height is sufficient to leave around 2.2-2.4 metres of headroom after building up the floor by 15cm above external ground level.
+A basic garage conversion will cost around £1,000 to £1,250 per square metre – if the walls and floor are stable, there is a watertight roof, and the ceiling height is sufficient to leave around 2.2-2.4m of headroom after building up the floor by 15cm above external ground level.

 If the structure is attached to the house, rather than integral, and needs structural repairs, it may be more cost-effective to demolish and replace it.